codeZeilen/SMailDir/README.md

 It is an evolved version of [CCMail](https://github.com/calmez/CCMail) originally created by Conrad Calmez.

 ## Installation
-It currently requires a Squeak trunk image newer than 5th of May 2017 but has no other dependencies.
+It currently requires a Squeak trunk image newer than 7th of August 2017 but has no other dependencies.

 ## Usage
 To create a MDMailArchive use: